sverweij/wordywordy/README.md

 ## Why and for whom?
 **Faster**.
-  It is possible to read _faster_ with this kind of text display.
-Faster then reading from conventional text display (i.e. books) anyway.
-Research shows it is possible to read comfortably up to 400 words per minute.
-Anything faster will hamper understanding.
+  It is possible to read faster with this kind of text display.
+Faster then reading the typical ~250-300 words per minute you'd get from conventional text display (i.e. books) anyway.
+I get about 340 wpm comfortably.
+Which is poor if I must believe the various wikipedia lemmas on the subject.

 **Bigger**.
   You can show words stupid big when you only display one of them at the time.
-  Might be useful for visualy-impaired people.
+  Which might be useful for visualy-impaired people.
 I use it during fitness exercises.

-**Slower**.
-  The speed can be adjusted to show about 1 word per second.
-It's also possible to step through the text manually (using the arrow keys).

-**Dyslexica**.
+**Dyslexia**.
   I've read claims that presenting text this way helps people with dyslexia read more easily.
 It makes sense, and it might even be true for some types of dyslexia.
 I don't know.
 I have included a font designed for people with dyslexia, just in case.
 They're under keys `6`, `7`, `8` and `9`.

+TODO: mention that you won't need to hunt for the start of a sentence.
 TODO: add links to claims & research

 ## Screenshot!